tilm/tkslurm/readme.txt

 Limitations:
-You are responsible that the commands work, if a job terminates with an indefinite state, it will be restartet again and again.
+You are responsible that the commands work, if a job terminates with an indefinite state, it will be restarted again and again.
 There is a single queue, no priority queue, user has to reorder queue files if necessary.
 No explicit support for running on a cluster,